A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Cover with a vapor barrier before finishing with wood.

-Using quality materials goes a long way to help your sauna stay as hot as possible.
-Proper sealing methods are key to prevent cold air leaks from undercutting your hard work.
+Using quality materials greatly helps your sauna stay as hot as possible.
+Proper sealing methods are essential to prevent cold air leaks from undermining your efforts.

-The importance of insulation thickness is extremely important in retaining heat.
-In fact, using a little thicker insulation can cut heating times by up to 67%.
+Insulation thickness is crucial for retaining heat.
+In fact, using slightly thicker insulation can reduce heating times by up to 67%.

 2. Choose Insulation Materials